scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** weapon range
 - **Level Required:** 2/8/13

 You carefully study your opponents movements, making a calculated attack.
-Make a melee attack against a creature adding a normal die and rerolling up 3 dice in the attack roll.
-You ignore any criticals in your roll, counting only the successes.
+Make a melee attack against a creature adding a normal die to the attack roll.
+Each critical you roll counts as a success instead.
 If the attack hits you may move 1 tile in any direction, ignoring opportunity attacks.

-***Enhanced:*** Add an enhanced die instead of a normal die and you may reroll 5 dice in your attack roll.
+***Enhanced:*** Add an enhanced die instead of a normal die and you may move up to 2 tiles.

-***Superior:*** You may reroll all blank wound dice.
+***Superior:*** You may move up to 3 tiles and may pass through hazardous effects without triggering them as long as you do not end your movement inside their area.

 #### Dagger Throw